How to Eat Hemp Seeds

 Hemp Seeds Won’t Get You High

 One of the biggest concerns people have when it comes to eating hemp seeds is that they think the seeds might get them high.
 Although hemp and marijuana are derived from the same plant family (Cannabis sativa), the two plants are distinctly different.

 Hemp doesn’t contain significant levels of THC, the cannabinoid found abundantly in marijuana that’s responsible for mind-altering side effects.
 In fact, the industrial hemp from which hemp seeds are derived contains less than 0.03% THC.
 It’s marijuana that’s cultivated for medicinal and recreational use that contains high amounts of psychoactive THC.

 Not only does industrial hemp lack THC, but hemp seeds themselves don’t contain any active cannabinoids at all.
 Take it from Drug Policy Alliance staff attorney, Jolene Formene, who says, “Hemp seeds are non-psychoactive, meaning that consumers cannot get high by eating them.”

-Now that you know why you might want to eat hemp seeds, we’ll show you a few different ways to add these beneficial seeds to your everyday diet.
+Now that you know why you might want to eat hemp seeds, we’ll show you how to eat hemp seed and a few different ways to add these beneficial seeds to your everyday diet.

 Add Them to Smoothies